Brad Pettitt

 Bradley William Pettitt (born 14 July 1972) is an Australian politician and former academic.
 A member of Greens (WA), he has served as a member of the Western Australian Legislative Council since 2021, and since 2025 represents Western Australia as a whole, following electoral reforms that removed regional boundaries in the upper house, as well as the party's parliamentary leader.
 Prior to entering state politics, Pettitt was the Mayor of Fremantle from 2009 to 2021 and a Fremantle city councillor from 2005 to 2009.

 Early life and education

-Pettitt was born in Western Australia and studied at Murdoch University, where he completed a PhD in urban sustainability, focusing on sustainable development, climate change, andenvironmental policy.
+Pettitt was born in Western Australia and studied at Murdoch University, where he completed a PhD in urban sustainability, focusing on sustainable development, climate change, and environmental policy.

 Career

 Before becoming Mayor of Fremantle, Pettitt worked as the Dean of the School of Sustainability at Murdoch University, where he taught and conducted research on urban planning, sustainability, and climate policy.

 He also worked as an urban planning and sustainability consultant, advising on environmental policy, sustainable development, and climate change adaptation in both public and private sectors.